-Microchannel plates (MCPs) are actually a variant of the secondary electron multiplier.
-A single microchannel consists of a glass capillary tube with a diameter of $6-20 \,\mu\text{m}$.
-The wall is coated with a semiconducting material (e.g. NiCr) with relatively low conductivity.
-The ends of the tube are coated with a metal and operate as photo-cathode and anode, respectively; a high voltage drops along the walls and generates a 'continuous dynode'.
-This type of secondary emission multiplier with a single channel is also known as a channeltron.
-Using an appropriate coating of the input facet, they can be converted into very compact photomultiplier devices.
-Their disadvantage is the saturation behaviour, which generally begins at lower currents than in photomultiplier tubes because of the high wall resistance.

-A microchannel plate consists of several thousand densely packed capillary tubes subjected in parallel to a high-voltage source and working like an array of SEM tubes.
-As MCP-PMTs they have advantages due to their excellent time resolution and their low sensitivity to magnetic fields (which influence the amplification behaviour of every SEM.
-Moreover, they allow the detection of very low light intensities with spatial resolution and are therefore used to build the image intensifiers discussed in Section 10.7.3.
+10.6

-10.6 Quantum sensors II: semiconductor sensors
+Quantum sensors II: semiconductor sensors

 In semiconductors, the photo-electrons do not have to be knocked out of the material but can internally generate free charge carriers.
-The internal photo-effect is used in two different types of photodetectors: photoconductors and photodiodes.
-In photoconductors the photoelectric change of the conductivity is measured, while photodiodes are sources of photo-current.
+The internal photo-effect is used in two different types of photodetectors: photoconductors and photododes.
+In photoconductors the photo-electric change of the conductivity is measured, while photodiodes are sources of photo-current.

 10.6.1 Photoconductors

 For the excitation of intrinsic photo-electrons, often a much lower energy is necessary than for the ejection of an electron out of a material.
 Photoconductors mostly manufactured using thin-layer technology therefore display their strength as infrared receivers.
 In an intrinsic semiconductor, charge carriers can be generated by thermal motion or absorption of a photon.
-In this case the cut-off wavelength $\lambda{\rm g}$ is determined by the energy of the bandgap according to Eq.
+In this case the cut-off wavelength λ_g is determined by the energy of the bandgap according to Eq.
 (10.23).
 In Ge, for instance, it is 0.67 eV, corresponding to a cut-off wavelength of 1.85 μm.

-10.1: Bandgap energy of select ed s semicond uctors

-(atomia) (aV) at f 20012

-Material $E{ m g}~({ m eV})$ at $300{ m K}$ $\lambda{ m g}~(\mu{ m m})$
+Material E g (eV) at 300 K $\lambda{g} (\mu m)$

-CdTe 1.60 0.78
+1 CdTe 1.60 0.78

-GaAs 1.42 0.88
+2 GaAs 1.42 0.88

-\mathbf{Si} 1.12 1.11
+3 Si 1.12 1.11

-${ m Ge}$ 0.67 1.85
+4 Ge 0.67 1.85

-InSb 0.16 7.77
+5 InSb 0.16 7.77

 Tab.
-10.2: Activation energy in some doped semiconductors

-Material $E{\rm A}$ (eV) at 300 K λ{A} (μm)

-Ge:Hg 0.088 14

-Si:B 0.044 28

-Ge:Cu 0.041 30

-Ge:Zn 0.033 38

-The spectral sensitivity can be extended to even larger wavelengths by using extrinsic (doped) semiconductors.
-The cut-off wavelength then increases with the activation energy $E{\rm A}$ of the donor atoms.
-Ge is used particularly often since its cut-off wavelength is extended for example by Hg dopants up to the $32\,\mu$ m limit.

-Sensitivity

-Tab.
+10.1 Band gaps of selected semiconductors.